-In times of economic uncertainty, such as those posed by the far-reaching impacts of the novel coronavirus epidemic, many life sciences companies are left on uneasy footing.
+In times of economic uncertainty, such as those posed by the far-reaching impacts of the novel coronavirus pandemic, many life sciences companies are left on uneasy footing.
 Years prior, life sciences businesses would have been faced with a diverse array of tough decisions, including layoffs, product delays, or ultimately shuttering operations.

 Today, however, businesses can tap into the capabilities and power of advanced analytics and digital transformation to not only boost the bottom-line but help a variety of departments in the business operate faster, cleaner, and more accurately.
 Below are just a few examples of how life sciences companies can leverage advanced analytics to better understand business trends and narrow in on areas to cut costs when it comes to their life sciences analytics.

 Cost-Cutting in Life Sciences Analytics #1 – Cross-Channel Optimization